Exploring Zion National Park

 Kanarra Falls

-Kanarra Falls is outside of Zion National Park, so I have it written up in a separate post, but it is only a 12-minute drive from the Kolob Canyons Visitor Center, so I think it’s worth noting this fun and unique hike here.
+Kanarra Falls is outside of Zion National Park, so I have it written up in a separate post, but it is only a 12-minute drive from the Kolob Canyons Visitor Center, and I think it’s worth noting this fun and unique hike here.
 Kanarra Falls is a moderately easy 3.6 mile out-and-back hike to a slot canyon with four waterfalls.
 You will get wet on this hike.
-Bring hiking poles for added stability in the water sections, and carry extra water to drink as the first mile is quite exposed to the sun.
+Bring hiking poles for added stability in the water sections and carry extra water to drink as the first mile is quite exposed to the sun.
+We also wore neoprene booties under our water shoes which kept our feet warm.
 For more information, see my post on Kanarra Falls.

 Kanarra Falls (trailhead is approximately 12 minutes from the Kolob Canyons Visitor Center)